Criticality and covered area fraction in confetti and Voronoi percolation: Covered Area Fraction

-Now suppose we convert all the colours of $I\subseteq \{1,2,\ldots,n\}$ to red and the remaining colours to blue.
-Let $\Ri=\cup_{i\in I} \Pc_i$, $\Bi=\cup_{i\notin I} \Pc_i$, $\lambda_r=\sum_{i\in I}\lambda_i$ and $\lambda_b=\sum_{i\notin I}\lambda_i$.
-For $u\in I$ the random variable $\rho$ takes value $r_u$ with probability $\frac{\lambda_u}{\sum_{i\in I}\lambda_i}$ and for $v\notin I$ the random variable $\beta$ takes value $r_v$ with probability $\frac{\lambda_v}{\sum_{i\notin I}\lambda_i}$.
+Now, suppose we convert all the colours of $I\subseteq \{1,2,\ldots,n\}$ to red and the remaining colours to blue.
+Let $\Ri=\cup_{i\in I} \Pc_i$, $\Bi=\cup_{i\notin I} \Pc_i$ and $\lambda =\sum_{i\in I}\lambda_i$.
+For $u\in I$, the random variable $\rho$ takes value $r_u$ with probability $\lambda_u/\lambda$, and for $v\notin I$, the random variable $\beta$ takes value $r_v$ with probability $\lambda_v/(1- \lambda)$.
 Therefore

-A truncation argument, together with the dominated convergence theorem, completes the proof for general $\rho$ and $\beta$ with finite second moments. \end{proof} \begin{proof}[Proof of Theorem \ref{th:cCAF1/2}] Recall, for this theorem we assume $\rho$ and $\beta$ are fixed constants.
-From Proposition \ref{th:caf}
+A truncation argument, together with the dominated convergence theorem, completes the proof for general $\rho$ and $\beta$ with finite second moments. \end{proof} For the proof of Theorem~\ref{th:cCAF1/2}, we use the equivalent representation of the confetti model introduced prior to the statement of the transitivity condition.